-The Zante Pursuit, along with the adidas Boston and Reebok Floatride, are one of the cushier shoes on this guide.
+The Zante Pursuit, along with the adidas Boston and Reebok Floatride, is one of the cushier shoes on this guide.
 So if more ride comfort is what you’re after, you know where to find it.

 The Pursuit isn’t a direct replacement for the Zante V4 but has a few traits which made the Zante series appealing.
 The shoe is just over 7-ounces, so that’s less shoe per mile.
 The low-weight doesn’t come at a cushioning trade-off; the sleeved all-mesh upper helps keep the weight low.

 The Fresh Foam midsole is good for distances of up to a half marathon so it can tackle 10k+ distances without a problem.
 The low-profile midsole cushioning helps build the Pursuit’s case as a fast, lightweight shoe.